Name: Walter Oswald Becker

 Age at Death: 20 years and 6 months

-Cemetery or Memorial Details: Australian war memorial Villers-Bretonneux, France.
+Cemetery or Memorial Details: Australian National War Memorial Villers-Bretonneux, France.

 Both Walter and Richard Leonard Williams, another soldier I am commemorating at Villers-Bretonneux were killed on the same day during the same battle.
 They were in the same Battalion and grew up in hometowns within 10kms of one another.
 Before the war, the two soldiers had never met, now 94 years after their death, they share a great, great nephew- Richard Becker who resides in Auburn, South Australia.